 I took some of the upholstery webbing that I used as a garland for our tree and created some oversized napkin ring-type-things to keep everything together and to tie the the living room and the dining room together.

 We also always use the little red and white plates that you can see on the plate wall.
 Usually they just go up on display on the wall and I take them down as needed for snacks and treats for the kids.

-So that’s what’s been going on in our dining room so far this Christmas season!
-If you’ve thought about gathering greenery from your backyard for Christmas decor, I’d definitely recommend giving it a try!
+So that’s what’s been going on in our Christmas-y dining room for the Christmas season!
+If you’ve thought about gathering greenery for Christmas decor, I’d definitely recommend giving it a try!